dentarg/auth0-blog/_posts/2017-12-13-run-a-loopback-app-on-google-app-engine.markdown

 lb model
 ```

 The generator will prompt for a model name.
-Enter `Artists`.
-After that, it will ask if you want to attach the model to any data sources that have already been defined.
-Select `db (memory)` as the datasource.
+Let's enter `Artists`.
+After that, it will ask if we want to attach the model to any data sources that have already been defined.
+Let's select `db (memory)` as the datasource.
 It will prompt for the base class.
-Select `PersistedModel`.
+Let's select `PersistedModel`.

-The fourth question will be about whether you want to expose this REST API.
-Hit Enter to accept the default (yes) option and expose the Artists model via REST.
+The fourth question will be about whether we want to expose this REST API.
+Let's hit _enter_ to accept the default option (yes) and expose `Artists` via REST.

-Then, you will be asked to enter a custom plural form.
-Press Enter to accept the default plural form.
+Then, LoopBack will ask us to enter a custom plural form.
+Let's hit _enter_ to accept the default plural form.

-Next, you’ll be asked whether you want to create the model on the server only or in the `common` directory, where it can potentially be used by both server and client LoopBack APIs.
-Keep the default (`common`) even though in this application you’ll only be working with server-side models.
+Next, we will be asked whether we want to create the model on the server only or in the `common` directory, where it can potentially be used by both server and client LoopBack APIs.
+Let's keep the default (`common`) even though in this application you’ll only be working with server-side models.

 Right now, we’re going to define properties for the Artists model.

 The Artists model will contain `name`, `popularity`, `genres`, and `image` as properties.
-For each of the properties, you will inform LoopBack about properties' `name`, `type`, whether it is `required`, and the default value.
-Use the structure below to fill in the prompts.
+For each of the properties, we will inform LoopBack about properties' `name`, `type`, whether it is `required` or not, and the default value.
+Let's use the structure below to fill in the prompts.

 * Property name: `name`
 * Property type: `string`